-- Lack of clarity about vision and objectives
+- Lack of clarity about vision and mission

 - Inefficient assessment, allotment, and utilization of organizational resources

-While execution gaps are a part of the game when it comes to project management, you can drastically reduce their occurrence and impact with the help of a project implementation plan.
+While execution gaps are a part of the game regarding project management, you can drastically reduce their occurrence and impact with the help of a project implementation plan.

-A typical implementation plan comprises the following key components:
+A typical implementation plan that the Nifty team utilizes comprises the following key components:

-- Deliverables: In an agile environment, a project is delivered in small installments (sprints) rather than a whole.
+- Deliverables: In an agile model, a project is delivered in smaller installments (sprints).
 These small increments are called deliverables.
-A project plan should include the size, frequency, and timeline of the deliverables.
+A project plan should include the deliverables’ size, frequency, and timeline.

-- Key Performance Indicators (KPIs): KPIs are metrics that indicate the project’s progress and your team’s performance.
-The execution plan should list out all KPIs you’ll measure throughout the project lifecycle.
+- Key Performance Indicators (KPIs) are metrics that indicate the project’s progress and your team’s performance.
+The execution plan should list all KPIs you’ll measure throughout the project lifecycle.

 Developing a project plan doesn’t have to be complicated.
-In a nutshell, you just need to put your ideas and plans down on paper.
-However, there are several best practices you can follow to make your project planning process more efficient.
+In a nutshell, you need to put your ideas and goals down on paper.
+However, there are several best practices we use here at Nifty that you can follow to make your project planning process more efficient.

 Here are 12 tips for creating and executing a successful project implementation plan.

-Once you have a realistic project scope in place, you can break it down into more manageable derivatives.
+Once you have a realistic project scope, you can break it into more manageable derivatives.
 These smaller tasks are also referred to as “work packages.”
-This way, you’ll be able to segment your project into different parts and assign resources to each one of them.
-This step simplifies the project planning and management process, which facilitates coordination and improves efficiency.
+This way, you’ll be able to segment your project into different parts and assign resources to each one.

 Before committing to the project, ensure that you understand the details.
 As a project manager, here are a few things you should know before starting to create a project plan: